Tips for hosting apartment parties

-The old saying “take nothing but photos, leave nothing but footprints” best summarizes how a common area should be left after use- except the footprints should definitely be imaginary (or mopped up).
+The old saying “take nothing but photos, leave nothing but footprints” best summarises how a common area should be left after use – except the footprints should definitely be imaginary (or mopped up).
 To save time, clean as you go and have all of the necessary cleaning equipment and products ready at the start of the party.
-Having garbage bins placed throughout the area during festivities will help avoid a shock mess at the end.
-If furniture is moved around it needs to be put back to its prior position.
-Likewise if a common BBQ is used it will need to be cleaned.
+Having garbage bins placed throughout the area during festivities will help avoid a shocking mess at the end.
+If the furniture is moved around, it needs to be put back to its prior position.
+Likewise, if a common BBQ is used it will need to be cleaned.

 If you’d like to find out more on dealing with noise on your strata property, download our FREE Community Living guide on managing disputes.
 Or for a consultation to review your by-laws or building rules by our Kemps Petersons Legal team, click here.